 - Have a demonstrated interest in science with the intent of pursuing an advanced degree in a math, science, engineering or technology field

-- Students may only participate in the five-week scholarship program once
+- Students may only participate in the scholarship program once

-On a case-by-case basis, Davis-Bahcall Scholarship recipients will have the opportunity to apply for a five-week paid summer internship near your home beginning in mid-May and running through August.
+Those selected as a Davis-Bahcall Scholar will have the opportunity to apply for a five-week paid summer internship near your home beginning in mid-May and running through August.
 All internships offered through the program grant the student a leave of absence to participate in the Davis-Bahcall summer study program.
 Internships may be offered by private business, state government, universities or national laboratories.
 An internship is not required or guaranteed as part of the Davis-Bahcall program.

 - Official high school and college transcripts, including standardized test scores when possible